-There are four important stages of the heat cycle:
+There are four stages of the heat cycle observed in dogs:

-- Proestrus: in this stage, the vulva begins to swell and there is bloody discharge.
-Males begin to feel attracted to females, but females shouldn’t allow them to mate.
+Proestrus: in this stage, the vulva begins to swell and there is bloody discharge.
+Males are attracted to females, but females shouldn’t allow them to mate.
 You may notice behavioural changes, like increased clinginess or neediness.
 This stage lasts anything from 4-20 days.

 Oestrus: when ovulation occurs and when mating can take place.
 You may notice a swelling of your dogs vulva, or a change in vaginal discharge from bloody to watery or yellow.
 Females will willingly accept a male during this phase, in fact, they may even seek them out!
 A way to reliably know whether a female is ready to mate is to run your hand down her back and over her rump.
 Dogs who are in heat move their tail to one side when you do this (an instinctual behaviour known as ‘flagging’, done so that the tail doesn’t impede entry by a male).
 Mating occurs during this phase.
 Length of 5-13 days.

-- Diestrus: this is the name given to the period of time that passes after mating.
+Diestrus: this is the name given to the period of time that passes after mating.
 It is during this stage that pregnancy occurs, if the mating was successful.
-On the other hand, false pregnancies and infections of the uterus can be quite common during this phase for unspayed females who have not mated.
+Unsuccessful or no matings may result in false pregnancies or uterine infections during this period.
+This period lasts for much longer, around 60-90 days.

-- Anoestrus: this last stage is mainly a period of inactivity between oestrus phases.
-A female dog cannot get pregnant during this phase.
+Anoestrus: this last stage is mainly a period of inactivity between oestrus phases and lasts 2-3 months.